 - No additional treatment - Oseltamivir 75mg twice daily by mouth or nasogastric tube for five days (If participant is discharged before course is complete, the participant should be provided with medication to complete the course at home.
 Course can be extended to 10 days for immunosuppressed patients at the managing clinician's discretion).
-[Introduced in protocol version 19.1; enrolment not yet commenced]
+[Introduced in protocol version 19.1; enrolment ongoing]

-2.5.13 Main randomisation part I (enrolment not commenced):
+2.5.13 Main randomisation part I: